Korean, Edit

 ○ Delayed leaf abscission

-○ Fruit development regulation : Fruit growth after pollination is controlled by auxin, induction of unit fruit formation
+○ Fruit development regulation: Fruit growth after pollination is controlled by auxin, inducing unit fruit formation.

 ④ Polar Transport